Tie-Dyed Easter Eggs Recipe

 - 12 cheesecloth squares (about 8 inches)

-- 1. Dry the eggs.
-Dampen cheesecloth with vinegar; wrap a square around each egg, gathering edges together and securing with a rubber band or string.
+- 1. Dampen cheesecloth with vinegar.
+Wrap one square around each egg; gather edges and secure with a twist tie or string.

-- 2. Holding tied end, squeeze drops of food colorings in random patterns on wrapped eggs.
-Repeat with other colors.
-Unwrap carefully; place in an egg carton to dry completely.
+- 2. Holding tied end, squeeze drops of food coloring onto cheesecloth in a random pattern.
+Unwrap carefully; place on a wire rack to dry.
 Refrigerate until serving.
 Yield: 1 dozen.

-Note: Cheesecloth is available in the housewares section of most grocery stores.
-Cotton cloth or paper towels may be substituted for the cheesecloth.
+Editor's Note: Cheesecloth is available in the housewares section of most grocery stores.
+Cotton cloth or white paper towels may be substituted for the cheesecloth.

 Reviews for Tie-Dyed Easter Eggs

 "I have not done this yet.
 I have been looking for Ruby Egg dye and they dont make it anymore. this is the closest thing to it. have to try this one."

 "We made these last year.
 We dyed the eggs while they were still hot.
 They were easy to handle because you could hold on to the cloth rather than the hot egg.
 The colors came out very bright and they dried right away because they were still hot.
 They all turned out beautifully."

 "We're doing Easter eggs today and having no cheesecloth and no time to go get any, the coffee filter hint is a life/time/saver.
 Love the novelty of tie-dyed eggs."

 "My daughter and her children use coffee filters then you don't have to cut squares of cloth."